 Even if your local galleries and museums are currently closed to the public, fear not.
 Thanks to the magic of the internet, with a couple of clicks or taps you can travel to literally hundreds of museums online or explore art collections in virtual reality.

-2. Create your own art
+2. Create your own art to relieve stress

 Bonus: In addition to making the list of science-backed stress management techniques, family art projects are also a great way to keep little hands busy during quarantine.

 Our homes may be safe havens from the virus, but they don’t seem to offer much protection from pandemic-induced depression.
 In fact, in May, a staggeringly sparse 14 percent of Americans reported being “very happy.”
 And experts agree that much of the blame for our blues is due to isolation—not just from each other, but from nature, too.

 Humans, as biophilic creatures, possess an innate tendency to seek connections with nature and other forms of life.
 When we are cut off from these social and natural connections, as we have been during this global crisis, our mental health suffers.